How Physicians and Executives Become Partners

 The Second Table: Physician Leadership in a Medical Staff

 No independent physician would entrust the management of his or her private practice to the medical staff.
-Why?
-Because it was never designed to run a business.
-And in The New World of Healthcare, running a business that assumes the risk for managing the health of a population is exactly where we are going.
+It isn’t designed to run a business.
+Yet in the New World of Healthcare, running a business that assumes the risk for the management of a population’s health is exactly where we are going.
 A new approach is needed.

-The Third Table: Physician Leadership in a New Business
+The Third Table: Physician Leadership in a Joint-Ventured Business

-What a medical staff cannot do is to manage the Business Performance of its members -- keeping referrals in-network, assuring high patient satisfaction, and following agreed-upon clinical protocols based upon best evidence-based practices.
-The real work of Population Health Management will require a litany of new business competencies that combine both the institutional resources of the health system and the collaborative leadership capacity of physicians:
+The new work at the Third Table is managing the Business Performance of physicians -- keeping referrals in-network, assuring high patient satisfaction, and following agreed-upon clinical protocols based upon best evidence-based practices.
+This is Population Health Management, and it will require a litany of new business competencies that combine both the institutional resources of the health system and the collaborative leadership capacity of physicians:

-• Linking EHRs from inpatient to ambulatory, with evidence based protocols
+- Automated Care Management: HER, linked from inpatient to ambulatory, with best-evidence based protocols

 The Irreducible Ingredient for Success: Leadership

-The winners in The New World of Healthcare will emerge wherever executive and physician leaders come together as equal partners around The Third Table with the right Table Manners.
-And effective physician leaders will be the key to their success.
+The winners in The New World will emerge where executive and physician leaders come together as equal partners around The Third Table with the right Table Manners.
+And effective physician leaders will be a key to their success.